Find out how to get in touch online or by phone.

 How to find records of births, marriages and deaths at the Record Office.

-Make arrangements to view records for a number of local hospitals at the Record Office.
+Make arrangements to view records for local hospitals at the Record Office.

 Record Office collection of entries from church registers of births, baptisms and marriages from their commencement until around the end of the 19th century.

-The Record Office holds local government records of West Sussex County Council and other local bodies.
+The local government records of West Sussex County Council and other local bodies.

 The Record Office has a fine collection of maps of West Sussex ranging from the late 16th century to the present day.